dionnecargy/PvSeroApp/README.md

 ```

 As of v1.2.0 you can label your plates with "REPEATplate1" or "Repeatplate1" or "repeatplate1" e.g., "luminexfile_todaysdate_repeatplate3.csv".

+The code searches for the string `plate` and the number that follows.
+It also accepts `repeatplate` and the number that follows.
+The words `repeat` and `plate` are allowed to have any capitalisations.
+Other numbers are allowed in the name as well, but ensure they are spaced with an underscore or another string e.g., `02473292_experiment20238_plate1_03042025.csv` is acceptable.

 ## Question 2.
 >[!NOTE]